Innovation & Entrepreneurship in Europe

 Business Model Canvas: Explain the process and considerations of developing your Business Model Canvas (at its current stage).

-- Focus on the process, describing primarily how and why you make a BMC and secondarily what your BMC looks like.
+- Focus on the process, describing primarily how you make a BMC and secondarily what your BMC looks like.

 Customer Discovery and Customer Validation: Describe your team’s activities in the Lean Launchpad Customer Development steps of Customer Discovery and Customer Validation, where you prepare your hypotheses of a Business Model and then take that hypothesis to potential customers for validation.

 - Describe primarily how/which ways you interacted with customers (at your current stage) and secondarily what you learned from customers that significantly influenced or changed your business idea.
 Successful Customer Discovery does not imply that the customers necessarily agree with you.
 There is much value in learning what the customers do not want and making the appropriate adjustments.

 Market Analysis: Having solid domain knowledge vastly improves a given venture’s chances of success.
 In this context, domain knowledge does not have to be extremely technical, but rather good and analytical knowledge of the market that you intend to go into.
 You are not required to display an absolute knowledge of the market since it is an early-stage paper.
 You are however required to show an understanding of the basic drivers of your particular market/industry.
 As the semester progresses this initial understanding will be strengthened as you learn more about the market and its related customer needs:

 - What are the trends that are changing the industry/market?